-2. Where a steel trowel finish is required, then sufficient time shall

-(i) The Drawings should show the construction joints in the positions shown in the Figures included in this guidance. elapse to allow the moisture film to disappear and the concrete to harden sufficiently to prevent laitance from being worked to the surface.
+2. Where a steel trowel finish is required, then sufficient time shall elapse to allow the moisture film to disappear and the concrete to harden sufficiently to prevent laitance from being worked to the surface.
 The concrete shall then be steel trowelled under firm pressure to produce a dense, smooth, uniform surface, free from trowel marks.